sarahsorous/dnaPipelineR/README.md

 *For less experienced programmers/new users to the pipeline*, you can still use this to see if all requirements are met and if they are not you will be asked to `run setup_pipeline.R` which will run the installs for you.
 *For returning users to the pipeline*, this script can serve as a quick sanity check before running the pipeline to avoid configuration errors.

-- `setup_pipeline`: This script is deigned for *new* users to the pipeline, primarily to create a conda environment **dna-pipeline** and install the necessary packages into it.
-It checks that conda is present, and if not will download minicoda.
+- `setup_pipeline`: This script is designed for *new* users to the pipeline, primarily to create a conda environment **dna-pipeline** and install the necessary packages into it.
+It checks that conda is present, and if not will download Minicoda.
 It also checks that necessary R packages are installed and loaded.
-Once run this script will not need to be run again, any debgugging can be performed with check_pipeline.
+Once run this script will not need to be run again, any debugging can be performed with check_pipeline.

 - `run_pipeline`: This script runs the pipeline fully.
 It uses pretrained models (found in `inst/models`) and prewritten .py functions (found in `inst/python`).
 Once run, it will ask the user to select a text file they want to analyse, then the pipeline will run and output a spreadsheet with the annotations, which will be saved the users working directory.